 Bollinger bands range narrowing and expanding

 The strongest market movements usually start from a flat base (“shelf”).
-Bollinger range helps to determine the moment of changing from a calm to an active market.
+Bollinger range helps to determine the moment of changing from calm to an active market.
 When prices rise from a very narrow Bollinger range, it gives a buy signal.
 When the prices fall from a very narrow Bollinger range, it gives a sell signal.
-If prices return back to the range, it’s necessary to close the position.
+If prices return to the range, it’s necessary to close the position.

 BB divergence is observed with the current trend strengthening or a new trend start.
 The longer the rate is traded within the narrow limits of the price channel (flat), the stronger and more rapid will be the exit from it.
 In response to the price awakening, BB strips are revealed.
-If the price is approaching BB border, it will start to grow, most likely the movement will continue.
+If the price is approaching the BB border, it will start to grow, most likely the movement will continue.

-It’s possible to catch a new trend start if watching for the strips in real time by the trained eye.
+It’s possible to catch a new trend start if watching for the strips in real-time by the trained eye.
 Bollinger bands work especially well during the second testing of important highs or lows levels by the price.
 When the market finally breaks out, the expanding price bars reach the Bollinger Bands boundaries, then the bands narrow around the narrowing price bars in the side range.
 Then there is the level reject.

 Trend continuation and reversal

 Powerful purchases and sales can bring the price out of the Bollinger Bands.
 Experience shows that in most cases no more than four candles go out beyond the Bollinger band, after which a correction or reversal takes place.
-However, trading against these movements is very risky since the market can take short series of very volatile fluctuations before the turn occurs and break your stops.
+However, trading against these movements is very risky since the market can take a short series of very volatile fluctuations before the turn occurs and break your stops.
 But, in general, such a price behavior is observed quite rarely, usually during the London session, on the news.

-As it was mentioned earlier, the indicator directly depends on the market volatility.
+As it was mentioned earlier, the indicator directly depends on market volatility.
 If the channel boundaries expand, this indicates a continuation of the current trend and if the external Bollinger bands narrow, this may indicate a trend fading and a possible reversal.
 BB central band breakdown strengthens the directed impulse.

 If, when the price approaches BB boundary, the border inclination decreases, then, most likely, the price breaks the border and then turns.
 Very often this means the current trend termination.
 Carefully watch, whether the price will reject slowly and whether Bollinger will open at the same time.
-If yes, this will be a signal for the forthcoming breakthrough of BB border and the movement continuation.
+If yes, this will be a signal for the forthcoming breakthrough of the BB border and the movement continuation.

 Models recognition with Bollinger Bands

 For example, let’s take the “double bottom” model, which consists of reducing to a low, followed by a recovery and then lowering to the previous low, after which a turn occurs, accompanied by a growth or at least the previous trend termination.
-The relationship between these two lows was the topic for discussions among technical analysts during certain time.
+The relationship between these two lows was the topic for discussions among technical analysts during a certain time.

 Whether the first low should be higher than the second or should the lows be equal, or should the second one be higher? and so on … I think the process of identifying these models becomes much easier and the models themselves become more obvious if considering lows regarding Bollinger Bands and ignore the absolute price values issues.